garybernhardt/base/README.md

     >> Cantaloupe.new.embiggen
     => "eJzTBwAAMAAw\n"

 See that `embiggen` method calling encode64 and deflate methods?
 Those come from the `Base64` and `Zlib` modules.
 And the `SEPARATOR` constant is defined in `File`.
-Base don't give a shit where it's defined!
-Base just calls what it wants!
+Base don't care where it's defined!
+Base calls what it wants!

 By the way, remember those 530 ActiveRecord methods?
 That's amateur stuff.
 Check out Base loaded inside a Rails app: